 - Globalization Partners: You can also work with Globalization Partners.
 As a global PEO, we’ll work with you to set up your Malaysia payroll as well as make sure you stay within Malaysia’s employment laws.

-How to Set up Payroll in Malaysia
+How to Set Up a Payroll in Malaysia

 The first step in setting up Malaysia payroll is registering your company at the Companies Commission of Malaysia to reserve the name you want.
 After you go through the setup process, you’ll need to open an in-country bank account to pay employees.
 Then you’ll have to register for income tax, PAYE, the EPF, and the SOCSO.